Listings Insights & Metrics | Yext Hitchhikers Platform

 • Publisher Suggestions: Publisher Suggestions Received during the time period.

-If you wanted to dig deeper into this data, you could also you could build a report in Report Builder pulling from a series of Location Listing metrics including:
+If you wanted to dig deeper into this data, you could also build a report in Report Builder pulling from a series of Location Listing metrics including:

 • Active Listings Live